 The relationship between Native Americans and Yellowstone Park is now beginning to be re-evaluated.
 Much of my information (including the three legends above) came from an informative paper by Lee H Whittlesey, published in 2002.
 And the National Parks Service has lots of historical information on its website.

-I also discovered (too late for my visit) that you can get day tours looking at the park from a North American perspective, exploring in particular the significance of the animals that live there.
+I also discovered (too late for my visit) that you can get day tours looking at the park from a Native American perspective, exploring in particular the significance of the animals that live there.
 Clearly the history is there: it is just a matter of finding it!